Spatial-Spectral Feature Extraction via Deep ConvLSTM Neural Networks for Hyperspectral Image Classification: Introduction

-In recent years, deep learning has presented a great advance for feature extraction and classification in the field of computer vision, such as object detection \cite{SR2015}, object tracking \cite{GZ2016}, and behavior recognition in crowd scene \cite{AN2017}, and also shown the effectiveness in HSI classification tasks \cite{FR2010}.
-An increasing number of feature extraction and classification methods based on deep learning framework have been designed for HSIs, such as Deep Belief Network (DBN) \cite{TL2014}, Convolutional Neural Network (CNN) \cite{WH2015}, presenting great improvement on the performance.
+In recent years, deep learning has presented a great advance for feature extraction and classification in the field of computer vision, such as object detection \cite{SR2015}, object tracking \cite{GZ2016}, and behavior recognition in crowd scene \cite{AN2017}, and also shown the effectiveness in HSI classification task \cite{FR2010}.
+An increasing number of feature extraction and classification methods deep learning-based have been designed for HSIs.
 In \cite{YC2014}, a classification method based on Stacked AutoEncoder (SAE) was exploited for HSI classification for the first time by extracting spatial-spectral features.
-Since Hu \emph{et al.} \cite{WH2015} and Chen \emph{et al.} \cite{YC2016} introduced CNN into HSI classification, many new classification models based on CNN have emerged and provided satisfying performance in HSI classification.
-Inspired by SVM-CK \cite{GC2006} and CNN \cite{WH2015}, Mei \emph{et al.} \cite{SM2016} proposed a new model based on CNN by using the mean of local patch of central pixel at each band.
-Li \emph{et al.} \cite{WL2017} integrated the pixel-pair method and CNN to further obtain discriminative features.
-Zhao and Du \cite{WS2016} utilized CNN and the balanced local discriminant embedding to fuse spatial and spectral information.
-For the sake of joint learning of spatial and spectral features, many classification structures \cite{ZZ2018}-\cite{MEP2018} were also built for taking the 3-D data cube as the input of neural network.
+Since Hu \emph{et al.} \cite{WH2015} and Chen \emph{et al.} \cite{YC2016} introduced Convolutional Neural Network (CNN) into HSI classification, many new classification models based on CNN have emerged and provided the satisfying performance in HSI classification.
+Li \emph{et al.} \cite{WL2017} integrated the pixel-pair model into CNN to further obtain discriminative features.
+Zhao and Du \cite{WS2016} utilized CNN and the balanced local discriminant embedding to fuse the spatial and spectral information.
+For the sake of joint learning of the spatial-spectral features, many classification models \cite{ZZ2018}-\cite{WS2018} were built by taking the 3-D data cube as the input and deepening the network to obtain more discriminative features.
+In order to compute the distance between features of the same classes and that between features of different classes more effectively and quickly, Fang \emph{et al.} \cite{LF2019} integrated the hashing learning into CNN to realize the transformation from high-dimensional features to low-dimensional features.
 In addition, to overcome the problem of the limitation of available labeled samples, two self-taught learning frameworks based on the multiscale Independent Component Analysis (MICA) and the Stacked Convolutional Autoencoder (SCAE) \cite{RK2017}, semisupervised CNN \cite{BL2017}, and a supervised deep feature extraction method based on Siamese CNN (S-CNN) \cite{BL2018} were proposed.
-In addition to the single-channel deep network models, there are also some novel work \cite{MEP2018}, \cite{HZ2017} based on multi-channel CNN to improve feature extraction and classification.
+In addition to the single-channel deep network models, there are also some novel works \cite{MEP2018}, \cite{HZ2017} based on multi-channel CNN to improve feature extraction and classification.
+In particular, Li \emph{et al.} \cite{SL2019} made a systematic review of HSI classification methods, and not only comprehensively classified the existing models based on deep learning, but also presented a review of the strategies that are used to improve the performance when the labeled samples are limited, which is meaningful for the future research.